ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/annindexes.md

 ```
 :::

+To use a different value for HNSW parameter `ef_search` in SELECT queries than the value specified when the index was created, run the query
+with `SETTINGS ef_search = <value>`.

 **Restrictions**: Approximate algorithms used to determine the nearest neighbors require a limit, hence queries without `LIMIT` clause
 cannot utilize ANN indexes.
 Also, ANN indexes are only used if the query has a `LIMIT` value smaller than setting
 `max_limit_for_ann_queries` (default: 1 million rows).
 This is a safeguard to prevent large memory allocations by external libraries for